 All central venous cannulations were performed under real-time US guidance by experienced (>10 years) pediatric interventional radiologists.
 The iu22 ultrasound machine was coupled to the SCENERGY navigation system.
-US was used to evaluate the vein of interest (internal jugular vs. common femoral), ensuring the vessel was patent and compressible.
+US was used to evaluate the vein of interest, ensuring the vessel was patent and compressible.
 Skin overlying the vein was prepped and draped in a sterile fashion, and lidocaine was used for local anesthesia.
 A custom, sterilized US probe cover named the SteriMASK was placed over the US probe and attached optical head (Figure 2A).
 Sterile TipTAGs were applied to a 21-gauge needle and held up to the optical camera so the system could locate the needle and calibrate its length.
-Using short axis in-plane US guidance and the SCENERGY system, the 21-gauge needle was directed from the skin to the target vein using the system's live display with needle overlay to guide cannulation.
+Using short axis US view and an in-plane needle approach with the SCENERGY system, the 21 -gauge needle was directed from the skin to the target vein using the system's live display with needle overlay to guide cannulation.
 The operator had the option to refer to adjacent US images without the overlay if necessary.
-A short axis in-plane ultrasound and needle orientation was used to allow for visualization of both the internal jugular vein and common carotid artery, visualization of the needle advancement, and decreased risk of catheter kinking.
-Furthermore, an in-plane approach with an approximate 30 degree range from normal must be used to allow the camera head to visualize the TipTags to determine needle tip and trajectory.
+A short axis US view of the vessel and in-plane needle orientation was used to allow for visualization and separation of the internal jugular vein and common carotid artery while also allowing visualization of real-time needle advancement from the skin entry to the vein wall.
+Given the current device design, an out-ofplane needle approach is limited to 15 degrees from normal because of the need for the camera head to visualize the TipTags used to determine needle tip and trajectory.